 - Personal Information

-The information we’ve shared in the resume objective and Strengths sections have prepared the Hiring Manager or recruiter on what to expect in Franklin’s Work Experience: proficiency in different levels of Math, ability to create lesson plans and coursework and teaching students from different grade levels.
+The information we’ve shared in the resume objective and Skills sections have prepared the Hiring Manager or recruiter on what to expect in Franklin’s Work Experience: proficiency in different levels of Math, ability to create lesson plans and coursework and teaching students from different grade levels.

 Then write your Work Experience and Education starting with your latest accomplishment before moving back to the earliest relevant entry.
 By using the reverse chronology format, the person reviewing your resume will get to see the most important details right away.